10 Signs You Have a Water Leak in Your Home

 When there is a large leak between floors, one of the more alarming signs can be a sagging ceiling.
 If the water leak is rapid and large, like an overflowing bath, then the sagging will rapidly become apparent.

-But, also keep an eye out for any sagging in your ceiling areas that develop over time.
+Be sure to keep an eye out for any sagging in your ceiling areas that develop over time.
 These can indicate a leaking pipe that is only releasing a small amount of water.

 Eventually, enough water will gather to collapse and cause major damage to your ceilings.